 Ultimately, whether a bird is a buzzard or a vulture depends on who you ask, and where you ask them.
 In North America, a vulture is a vulture, a buzzard is a vulture, and a hawk is a hawk.
-In the rest of the world, a vulture is a vulture, a buzzard is a hawk, and a hawk is sometimes a buzzard, though there are still other birds with the name hawk.
+In the rest of the world, a vulture is a vulture, a buzzard is a hawk, and a hawk is sometimes a buzzard, though there are still other birds with the name hawk that would not be called buzzards.
 This can lead to one bird species having several different names in different contexts, such as the turkey vulture, which may be called:

 - Turkey vulture (widely recognized common name)